mhmadkavosi/kwitter/README.md

 This project it's made by python and flask freamwork and use sqlite database

 ## How to Run
-for run this you most have python3 and pip and with this coomand you can run it: pip install -r req.txt and after this run this command: python app.py
+for run this you most have python3 and pip and with this coomand you can run it \n: pip install -r req.txt and after this run this command \n: python app.py